RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/CONTRIBUTE.md

 contribution so that it can be swiftly added to the package documentation.

 The documentation is always made in man pages (nroff formatted) or plain ASCII files.
-All HTML files on the web site and in the release archives are generated from the nroff/ASCII versions.
+All HTML files on the website and in the release archives are generated from the nroff/ASCII versions.

 ### Test Cases